Plutoberth/python-launch-library/README.md

 - [x] Handle nested models (i.e. a Pad model inside a Location model inside a Launch model)
 - [x] Handle times with the datetime class
 - [x] Package properly and upload to PyPI
+- [x] Add more abstraction methods for the api calls
+- [ ] Add magic method comparisons
 - [ ] Asynchronous operation
-- [ ] Add more abstraction methods for the api calls
+- [ ] Add tests
 - [ ] Your suggestion here